How to avoid scams and malware

 - Give your password, banking details, memorable questions or PIN to anybody

-Ensure the site you are downloading from is a genuine one - it is common practice for a malware distributor to take a perfectly legitimate application and add a malicious 'payload'.
+Ensure any site you are downloading software from is a genuine one - it is common practice for a malware distributor to take a perfectly legitimate application and add a malicious 'payload'.